Business News Releases

 • the monitoring and investigation of other technological innovations for transport connectivity

-• recognising the potential contribution towards the costs of new transport infrastructure of value capture
+• recognising the potential of value capture to contribute to the costs of new transport infrastructure

 • developing a system for coordinating the planning and funding of major infrastructure projects across all levels of government